-This is such a pretty view of the Via Gellia.
+This is such an attractive view of the Via Gellia.
 Little wonder the visitors

 flocked to see the scenery, whether on foot, by bicycle or by